Industry information at your fingertips

 Marie wanted a student visa, which would require a visit to the local US Embassy or consulate.

 Franka Potente is German, and the character she plays -- Marie Kreutz -- is a German 'gypsy' living in Zurich.
 When they are in Bourne's apartment, she is swearing in German.
+In the novel, she is French Canadian, and her surname is St. Jacques.

 Following his aborted meeting with Bourne on the Pont Neuf, the CIA's head of Treadstone, Alexander Conklin (Chris Cooper), heads over to the Treadstone safehouse where logistics technician Nicky Parsons (Julia Stiles) has begun to shut down the surveillance equipment and close down the unit.
 Bourne follows Conklin and breaks into the safehouse.
 He questions Conklin about Treadstone and his identity and, from the answers, he slowly begins to remember how he created the cover of John Michael Kane and planned the assassination of exiled African dictator Nykwana Wombosi (Adewale Akinnuoye-Agbaje) on his yacht but couldn't do it because Wombosi's children were sleeping nearby.
 In fleeing the yacht, he was shot twice in the back.
 Bourne tells Conklin that he is done with Treadstone and orders him to relay the news that he died two weeks ago.
 He leaves the safehouse, having to fight his way through several operatives awaiting him in the stairwell but manages to get away.
 When Conklin follows, he is assassinated by another operative, code name Manheim (Russell Levy), dispatched by the CIA's Deputy Director Ward Abbott (Brian Cox).
 Later, at a oversight committee meeting, Abbott informs the members that Treadstone has been shut down and proposes a new project to be called Blackbriar.
 In the final scene, Bourne tracks down Marie, who is now running a scooter rental shop in Mykonos, Greece.